21 July 2017

 Migration and Integration: Refugees, Rights & Realities

-This interdisciplinary two-week course introduces students to key issues in the legal, (geo)political, sociological and anthropological analysis of migration.
-It enables students to understand context in which the recent influx of migrants takes place, the social change this triggers and the efforts needed to successfully integrate the newcomers.
+This interdisciplinary two-week course introduces students to key issues in the legal, (geo)political, sociological and anthropological analysis of forced migration.
+It enables students to understand the context in which the recent influx of migrants takes place, the social change this triggers and the efforts needed to successfully integrate the newcomers.

 Evelien van Roemburg

 Evelien is a lecturer at the Faculty of Law and the Faculty of Social and Behavioural Science at the University of Amsterdam, where she is specialised in conflict studies, refugee studies and the United Nations.
-She is also the coord

 EUR 1200: The tuition fee includes: